-- 1. Expenses other than those listed above (including expenses for general law enforcement functions or non-forensic investigatory functions). - 2.
-Costs for any new facility that exceed the limits described above. - 3.
-Recipient administrative expenses (direct or indirect) that exceed 10 percent of the total grant amount. - 4.
+- 1. Funds to conduct research. - 2.
+Expenses other than those listed above (including expenses for general law enforcement functions or non-forensic investigatory functions). - 3.
+Costs for any new facility that exceed the limits described above. - 4.
+Recipient administrative expenses (direct or indirect) that exceed 10 percent of the total grant amount. - 5.
 The use of funds for the purchase and/or lease of vehicles, such as crime scene vans.